pingcap/docs-tidb-operator/en/restore-from-azblob-using-br.md

 ### Step 1.
 Prepare the restoration environment

-Before restoring backup data on Azure Blob Storage to TiDB using BR, take the following steps to prepare the restore environment:
+Before restoring backup data on Azure Blob Storage to TiDB using BR, take the following steps to prepare the restoration environment:

 1. Create a namespace for managing restoration.
 The following example creates a `restore-test` namespace: